browserengineering/book/book/visual-effects.md

 Note the `draw` calls: these copy the `tab_surface` and `chrome_surface` to the `canvas`, which is bound to `root_surface`.
-The `clipRect` and `translate` call make sure we copy the right parts.
+The `clipRect` and `translate` calls make sure we copy the right parts.

 Finally, everywhere in `Browser` that we call `draw`, we now need to call either `raster_tab` or `raster_chrome` first.
 For example, in